Government of Saskatchewan ministries, Crown corporations and organizations are working to minimize the impacts of the postal service disruption.

 Status of Women Office Grant Fund Grant funding is provided to non-government organizations to deliver programs and other initiatives that support girls to pursue careers in the areas of science, technology, engineering, arts, and mathematics (STEAM).
 Status of Women Office, Ministry Parks, Culture and Sport

-Trades Training Program Provides hands-on construction projects, in which high school students construct a house under the supervision of their respective teacher(s) and site supervisor.
+Trades Training Program Provides hands-on construction experience, in which high school students in northern communities construct a house under the supervision of their respective teacher(s) and site supervisor.
 Saskatchewan Housing Corporation and various community partners

 Transition from School to Work Program delivered by Independent Futures Inc. This program provides an enhanced employment service to students in their last year of school who face barriers and challenges to effective career development, employment, and employment maintenance in Kipling, Whitewood, Lipton, Broadview, Grenfell, Wolseley, Indian Head, Balcarres, Fort Qu'Appelle, Balgonie, Milestone, Southey, Vibank and Montmarte.
 Ministry of Immigration and Career Training